One Laptop Per Child's $100 Laptop Was Going To Change the World -- Then it All Went Wrong - Slashdot

 It was a target and a notional goal, and with the inflation introduced to bail out the bankers, we *did* get $100 laptops, when accounting for inflation (real, not BLS BS numbers).

-I like your feistiness, but you are overstating the issue.
-Selling a dream about shit that does not exist is not a terrible thing.
-The problem is when the feedback loops are wrong-sized.
+But, hey... it helped to kickstart "netbooks", which were pretty bad but eventually evolved into small and light laptops that also cost around $250.

-In this case I would ask whether anyone actually tried putting one or ten $1000 laptops in a very poor school actually looking to see if that helped education.
-Then we might be able to guess whether anyone wants a $100 laptop.
-These are questions that are possible to answer for ~$100ks in research grants, before spending
+Well, who do you think they expected to pay for it?
+Charities (and contributors to charitable causes) in the first world, or people with no money?

-Wrong target market (Score:2)
+Wrong target market (Score:5, Informative)

 The third wold is not as illiterate as many Americans think they are.
 The OLPC project could only benefit those where at least the teachers knew how to use computer.
 But the schools where teachers knew how to use computer were already in the upper class in most third world countries.
 How to you give computer to village teachers?
 My sister is a teacher in a school which received computers from govt as part of pilot program.
-Two years later the teachers were fighting for playing solitaire on it during the per
+Two years later the teachers were fighting for playing solitaire on it during the period breaks.
+Not a single student had touched the computer.
+She herself had just learned how to switch on and switch off and create a doc in Notepad.
+No printing, no communication, nothing.
+This was in 2006-2008.
+Throwing a bunch of PC at students doesn't help them.
+They will benefit more if you give them money to buy books, notebooks, pencils, pen, chalk, dusters, musical instruments and so on.
+Almost all school students that I know, they waste more time on electronics gadgets then they use them.
+I wish the school had zero requirements for any electronics and these students would have done much better.

 Re: (Score:2)